sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

     You'll see several Warnings, but there shouldn't be any Errors.

-## Examine the library application codebase
+## Use GitHub Copilot to explain the library application codebase

-Before you create a code repository and README file, you should take some time to examine the codebase.
-It's important to understand the app architecture and key features before documenting the project.
-You should also run the application to ensure that it performs as expected.
+It's important to understand an application's architecture and key features before documenting the project.

-### Use GitHub Copilot to explain the library application codebase

 GitHub Copilot can help you to understand an unfamiliar codebase by generating explanations at the solution and feature levels.

 Use the following steps to complete this section of the exercise: